Dr. Guido Kroemer on Autophagy, Caloric Restriction Mimetics, Fasting & Protein Acetylation

 - Rhonda: Okay.
 So what about the fact that some cancer cells do activate autophagy?

 - Dr. Kroemer: So one relatively general mechanism may be that early during oncogenesis, the deletion of tumor suppressor genes or the activation of oncogenes leads to autophagy suppression.
 So there are several examples for this.
 And it is part of the process that leads to cellular transformation, because autophagy is a homeostatic mechanism that, if inhibited, favors genomic instability and malignant transformation of the cells.
 So there are examples on the literature also that dived inhibition of autophagy is sufficient to cause oncogenesis, in particular, in the context of leukemia.
 And so, later on, when the cells strive and adapt to an ever more hostile microenvironment, hostile because there's too little vascularization for the expanding cancer cells, so initially there are hypoxic areas, there's no normal tissue architecture, so the cells are usually undernourished.
 The doctor may apply some chemotherapeutic agent which is an additional stress.
 So there are internal and external stress pathways that the cell has to cope with.
 And it is an advantage for the cancer cells to reactivate the autophagic process.
 And so, it has been proposed that inhibition of autophagy would be a way to make the cancer cells more fragile and vulnerable to therapeutic intervention by chemotherapy, radiotherapy, targeted therapies.
 The problem is that nothing is simple in oncology and that cancer is not just a cell-autonomous disease.
 It is more.
 It is not just that one cell has become wild term and has been accumulating genetic and epigenetic changes that make it selfish.
-No, a cancer cell will only survive if it escapes from amino surveillance.
-So the immune system, fortunately for us, is usually very efficient in eliminating aberrant sells, premalignant cells, and the initial cancer cells.
+No, a cancer cell will only survive if it escapes from immuno-surveillance.
+So the immune system, fortunately for us, is usually very efficient in eliminating aberrant cells, premalignant cells, and the initial cancer cells.
 And actually, the inhibition of autophagy that occurs during early oncogenesis maybe also a way for the cancer cells to hide from the immune system.
 And so, it is complex.
 It's immunology, multiple different players come into action.
 Autophagy, for instance, is required for stressed cells to release ATP into the microenvironment.
 You know, of course, ATP is the most important, energy-rich metabolite in the cell.
 It's like the equivalent of the dollar for bioenergy clinics in the economy.
 And ATP, when it appears all of a sudden outside of the cell, is considered as non-physiological.
 It is a dangerous signal.
 It is perceived by so-called purinergic receptors that are present, among other cell types, on leukocytes, and particularly myeloid cells.
 And a cell that undergoes autophagy may, especially, when this occurs before cell death, release ATP to attract myeloid cells into its proximity and to start an immune response against tumor antigens in the context of the initial oncogenic events.
 And so, autophagy is required for some steps of the immunosurveillance process.
 And it is exactly this process that makes cancer therapies efficient.
 So, in contrast to the official dogma that has been en vogue for several decades, chemotherapy is not just killing the cancer cells as if we used an antibiotic that specifically paralyzes the metabolism of bacteria.
 No. It is true that chemotherapy induces cancer cell death, but the important point is that chemotherapy must provoke this cell death in a way that it later leads to an immune response.
 And so, if you have a long-term effect of chemotherapy, for years or decades, that continues beyond removal of the drug, it is due to an anti-cancer immune response.
 And so, since this is so important, the capacity of the chemotherapeutic agent to induce autophagy is actually required for the long-term efficacy of the treatment.

 - Dr. Kroemer: Well, it was first start to explain what are these fasting mimetics is as you say and caloric restriction mimetics as we say.
 So the CRM's, caloric restriction mimetics, are actually inducing the same biochemical changes in the cells as would do starvation or fasting.
 So, we have been discussing on the importance of acetyl-CoA and protein deacetylation resulting from the inhibition of Acetyl-CoA in the context of fasting.
 And caloric restriction mimetics, similar induced deacetylation reactions to stimulate autophagy.
 And this can be actually achieved in three different ways.
 First, you simply inhibit the generation of Acetyl-CoA.
 The enzyme that generates Acetyl-CoA in our cells, the most important one for the cytosolic pool, is ATP citrate lyase and hydroxycitrate or pharmacological compounds that inhibit this enzyme cause Acetyl-CoA depletion, deacetylation, and autophagy.
 And you can have the same effect by inhibiting the protein acetyltransferases, some of them have been identified.
 Like, EP300 which appears extremely important for autophagy regulation, and specific inhibitors of EP300 such as spermidine and natural compound or C646 which is a pharmacological compound specifically designed for this function.
 They can also cause deacetylation and autophagy.
 And finally, it is possible to activate deacetylases or enzymes that remove acetyl groups from proteins and cause hypoacetylation and autophagy.
 And one example that is well known is resveratrol contained in red wine that induces autophagy through this pathway.
-So, all these agents, caloric restriction mimetics, have different molecular targets, but it activate autophagy by a final common pathway.
+So, all these agents, caloric restriction mimetics, have different molecular targets, but activate autophagy by a final common pathway.

 - Rhonda: The protein acetylation seems like that.